simonjwright/ada_caser/test.md

    Ada.Text_IO.Put_Line ("testing");
 end user;
 ```
-Note that in this case the end `user` isn't capitalised, because the as-declared identifier in `procedure user` wasn't.
+Note that the end `user` isn't capitalised, because the as-declared identifier in `procedure user` wasn't.

-### Scenario 3.2: Simple project, local mixed-case identifier
+### Scenario 3.2: Local lower-cased library identifiers, simple project

+- Given the new file `prj.gpr` containing `project Prj is end Prj;`
-- Given the new file `user.adb` containing
+- and given the new file `user.adb` containing
 ```
 with ada.text_io;
 with gnat.crc32;